Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Results

-Dystonia demonstrated strong and consistent performance across annotation sets (F1\_1 = 0.84 vs 0.89; patient sensitivity = 0.92 vs 1.00), supporting the presence of stable pose-derived kinematic signatures that are reproducibly captured despite rater-specific labeling policies.
-Chorea was also robust (F1\_1 = 0.81 vs 0.96) with perfect patient-level sensitivity in both annotation sets; the larger between-annotation performance difference at the window level ($\Delta$F1 $\approx$ 0.15) is consistent with subtle differences in labeling thresholds for borderline choreiform movements.
-Tremor performance was highly concordant across annotation sets (F1\_1 $\approx$ 0.82--0.83; $\Delta$F1 $\approx$ 0.01) with strong patient identification ($\approx$0.89--0.92), in keeping with a relatively rhythmic motor signature.
-Tics achieved excellent patient-level detection in both annotation sets (patient sensitivity = 1.00), despite greater variability at the window level for Rater 1 (F1\_1 = 0.75 $\pm$ 0.25), likely reflecting limited numbers of positive windows and the intermittent nature of tic expression.

-In contrast, athetosis yielded only moderate window-level performance (F1\_1 = 0.59 vs 0.49) with reasonable patient sensitivity (0.80 vs 0.75), consistent with its continuous, flowing phenomenology and overlap with other hyperkinetic patterns.
+\textbf{Symptom-Specific Performance Insights.} Dystonia demonstrated strong and consistent performance across annotation sets (F1\_1 = 0.84 vs 0.89; patient sensitivity = 0.92 vs 1.00), supporting the presence of stable pose-derived kinematic signatures that are reproducibly captured despite rater-specific labeling policies.
+Chorea was also robust (F1\_1 = 0.81 vs 0.96) with perfect patient-level sensitivity in both annotation sets; the larger between-annotation performance difference at the window level (ΔF1 ≈ 0.15) is consistent with subtle differences in labeling thresholds for borderline choreiform movements.
+Tremor performance was highly concordant across annotation sets (F1\_1 ≈ 0.82--0.83; ΔF1 ≈ 0.01) with strong patient identification (≈0.89--0.92), in keeping with a relatively rhythmic motor signature.
+Tics achieved excellent patient-level detection in both annotation sets (patient sensitivity = 1.00), despite greater variability at the window level for Rater 1 (F1\_1 = 0.75 ± 0.25).
+In contrast, athetosis yielded only moderate window-level performance (F1\_1 = 0.59 vs 0.49) with reasonable patient sensitivity (0.80 vs 0.75).
 Ballismus was the most challenging phenotype (F1\_1 = 0.14 vs 0.23), with marked annotation-set dependence in patient sensitivity (1.00 vs 0.50), compatible with rarity and episodic expression as well as ambiguity in defining ballistic segments.
-Stereotypies showed moderate performance in the single available annotation set (F1\_1 = 0.54 $\pm$ 0.26; patient sensitivity = 0.75), reflecting heterogeneous and context-dependent repetitive patterns.
-Finally, myoclonus was strongly annotation-set dependent (F1\_1 = 0.68 vs 0.36; patient sensitivity = 0.90 vs 0.43; $\Delta$F1 $\approx$ 0.32).
+Stereotypies showed moderate performance in the single available annotation set (F1\_1 = 0.54 ± 0.26; patient sensitivity = 0.75), reflecting heterogeneous and context-dependent repetitive patterns.
+Finally, myoclonus was strongly annotation-set dependent (F1\_1 = 0.68 vs 0.36; patient sensitivity = 0.90 vs 0.43; ΔF1 ≈ 0.32).